JAlcocerT/JAlcocerT/content/blog/dev-py-flask.md

 ### x300

-We are going to get to this
+We are going to get to this:

 ![Flask WebApp for the x300](/blog_img/iot/flask/flask-x300-cpu.png)

+A historical trend of CPU Temperature!

 > For the [x300](https://jalcocert.github.io/JAlcocerT/asrock-x300-home-server/) small factor computer